 You probably won’t be able to see nor delete this file manually without showing hidden files, and changing permissions on a bunch of folders.
 For a quick way to do it, type in your terminal:

 You’ll need to type your admin password and that’ll be it.

 It seems like it may belong to Adobe since the only other files in this folder (in my case) were AdobeIPCBrokerCustomHook.log, FlashPlayerInstallManager.log, and an Adobe folder.
 I don’t know what was the point of that file or who’s to blame for it.
 I’m just glad that I avoided the disaster that could have happened if the file would have filled every last bit of space on my drive.

-As the DaisyDisk team pointed out in this comment, the “Scan as Administrator” function would have shown me the hidden folders.
+The DaisyDisk team pointed out to me that the “Scan as Administrator” function would have shown me the hidden folders.
 This is the kind of user support that makes good software great.